How to eat for academic success, from UBC's dietitian

 Learn to grocery shop.
 Take a free tour of Save-On with a UBC nutrition student.
 Plus, receive 10% off purchases.

 I understand - following these tips is easier when you don’t have a lot on your plate.
-But when midterm season strikes, many of us tend to put our plans for healthy eating on hold.
+But when midterm or exam season strikes, many of us tend to put our plans for healthy eating on hold.
 This is kind of backwards.
 In order to feel good and do well at school, it’s important to prioritize healthy eating.
 Here’s how:

 Take a study break and meal prep on Sunday afternoons.
 Bring some friends round and cook well balanced meals together.